 About Amundi US

-Amundi US is the US business of Amundi, Europe’s largest asset manager by assets under management and ranked among the ten largest globally.
-Boston is one of Amundi’s six main global investment hubs and offers a broad range of fixed-income, equity, and multi-asset investment solutions in close partnership with wealth management firms, distribution platforms, and institutional investors across the Americas, Europe, and Asia-Pacific.
+Amundi US is the US business of Amundi, Europe’s largest asset manager by assets under management and ranked among the ten largest globally1.
+Boston is one of Amundi’s six main global investment hubs2 and offers a broad range of fixed-income, equity, and multi-asset investment solutions in close partnership with wealth management firms, distribution platforms, and institutional investors across the Americas, Europe, and Asia-Pacific.

 With our financial and extra-financial research capabilities and long-standing commitment to responsible investment, Amundi is a key player in the asset management landscape.
-Amundi clients benefit from the expertise and advice of 5,400 employees in 35 countries.
-A subsidiary of the Crédit Agricole group and listed on the Paris stock exchange, Amundi currently manages approximately $2.01 trillion of assets.
+Amundi clients benefit from the expertise and advice of 5,4003 team members and market professionals in 35 countries3.
+A subsidiary of the Crédit Agricole group and listed on the Paris stock exchange, Amundi currently manages approximately $1.904 trillion of assets3.

 Amundi, a Trusted Partner, working every day in the interest of our clients and society